senx/warp10-platform/README.md

 Open source software is built by people like you, who spend their free time creating things the rest of the community can use.

 You want to contribute to Warp 10?
-We encourage you to read the contributing page on warp10.io (lien vers la page associée).
+We encourage you to read the [contributing page](https://www.warp10.io/content/06_Community/02_Contributing) before.

 ## Commercial Support